-- Identify and describe the NJE applications eligible to participate in an SNA NJE network with the APPL(avvvvvvv), NODE(nnnn), LINE(nnnn), and LOGON(nnnn) statements, or in a TCP/IP NJE network with the SOCKET(vvvvvvvv), NODE(nnnn), LINE(nnnn), and NETSRV(nnn) statements. - Specify the maximum number of concurrent JES2/VTAM sessions allowed with the SESSION parameter on the TPDEF statement. - · If you desire compaction, specify the compaction table or tables you wish to use (with the COMPACT statement). - Specify which RJE workstation(s) and devices will use compaction (with the RMT(nnnn), R(nnnn).PR(m), and R(nnnn).PU(m) statements).
-Note that you can also specify compaction on the \$ADD RMT(nnnn) command - Specify the maximum number of nodes (with NODENUM parameter on the NJEDEF statement) in the NJE network to which this JES2 member belongs.
+- Identify and describe the NJE applications eligible to participate in an SNA NJE network with the APPL(avvvvvv), NODE(nnnn), LINE(nnnn), and LOGON(nnnn) statements, or in a TCP/IP NJE network with the SOCKET(vvvvvvv), NODE(nnnn), LINE(nnnn), and NETSRV(nnn) statements. - Specify the maximum number of concurrent JES2/VTAM sessions allowed with the SESSION parameter on the TPDEF statement. - If you want compaction, specify the compaction table or tables you want to use (with the COMPACT statement). - Specify which RJE workstation(s) and devices will use compaction (with the RMT(nnnn), R(nnnnn).PR(m), and R(nnnnn).PU(m) statements).

-and \$T forms of each command listed above.
+Note that you can also specify compaction on the \$ADD RMT(nnnn) command and \$T forms of each command listed above.